Movie Theater Business Model | How Do Movie Theaters Make Money

 The Expected Future of Film Distribution

 Studios cannot monetize all their produced content through streaming.
 Especially when they have to rely on third-party streaming services for their releases.
 Despite their expanding market, profits are mostly churned out.
-Even for the studios who own distribution channels, streaming is not an economical way to follow for release.
+Even for the studios that own distribution channels, streaming is not an economical way to follow for release.

 The future of movie theaters will likely include new technology like virtual reality, 3D, and 4D for more immersive experiences.
 Filmmakers might try new ways to tell stories.
 Some theaters now offer extras like fancy food and drinks to bring in more people.
 They might also make money by hosting events or renting out spaces.